mattdutson/website/about.md

 I enjoy spending time outdoors: downhill skiing in the winter and hiking in the summer.
 I like simple, well-made things and people who make the world better without expecting to be praised.
 I care a great deal about sustainability and human rights.

-As of 2019 I'm married to the lovely Itzel Estrella.
+As of 2019 I'm married to a lovely woman named Itzel.
 She has taught me many things I would not have thought to teach myself.
 We have a leopard gecko named Monty who has only bitten me twice.
-Once for being a jerk, and once for looking like a worm.

 Itzel and me in one of the nice parts of Utah (Snow Canyon):\\
 ![itzel and me](/assets/itzel_and_me.jpg){:width="512px"}